 — LizzLocker (@Lizzs_Lockeroom) July 6, 2017

-1956 was to be a landmark year for Althea as she became the first black athlete to win a grand slam.
-She not only won the French Open singles title but she also won the doubles title, with British player, Angela Buxton.
-She added the Wimbledon doubles championship to her tally later that year, with Buxton again, the Italian national championship, and the Asian Championship.
-In 1957, her achievements were extended even further.
-She won Wimbledon as its first black champion and she was the first champion of any colour to be personally handed her by the queen, Elizabeth II.
-She added the doubles championship for a second straight year.
+1956 was to be a landmark year for Althea.
+She became the first black athlete to win a grand slam with the French Open singles title.
+With British player, Angela Buxton, she also won the doubles title.
+She also added the Wimbledon doubles title (with Buxton again), the Italian national championship, and the Asian Championship.
+The next year she won Wimbledon as its first black champion and the first champion to be personally handed her trophy by Queen Elizabeth II.
+The doubles title stayed in Gibson’s hands for a second straight year.
 By the end of the season, she had reached eight Grand Slam finals, won 5 in singles and doubles, and achieved the world #1 ranking.

 Post-retirement, Althea helped the underprivileged get into sports through numerous programs and commissions.
 She suffered two cerebral hemorrhages in the 80s and a stroke in 1992.
 In 2003, Althea Gibson survived a heart attack, and sadly passed away on September 28th at the age of 76.
-Her legacy lives on through both women of colour in tennis but sport overall.
+Her legacy lives on through athletes like Serena Williams and Sloane Stephens, amongst others.
 In a 1977 New York Times columnist William C. Rhoden said, “Althea Gibson [and Wilma Rudolph] are, without question, the most significant athletic forces among black women in sports history.”
 Gibson was inducted into the International Women’s Sports Hall of Fame and received the Theodore Roosevelt Award in 1991.

 Her tennis record is astounding when looked at from a social perspective.
 With so much happening amongst her peers, she strove to be the best she could and perform alongside white athletes who didn’t have the same tribulations she did.
 She was not welcome in places other athletes were, not on talent, but merely not the tone of her skin.
 Amongst all of this, she won 11 grand slam titles in her career and reached at least the finals in every single one.
 From 1956 to 1958, she reached at least the quarter final of every singles championship she entered.